Valerie Jarrett: Business administration

-Until joining the Obama administration, Jarrett was the CEO of the Habitat Company, a real estate development and management company, which she joined in 1995.
-She was replaced by Mark Segal, an attorney who joined the company in 2002, as CEO.
-Daniel E. Levin is the chairman of Habitat, which was formed in 1971.
+From 1995 to 2009, Jarrett was the CEO of The Habitat Company, a real estate development and management company.
+She was replaced as CEO by Mark Sega when she joined the Obama administration.
+Daniel E. Levin was the chairman of Habitat, which was formed in 1971.
 Jarrett was a member of the board of Chicago Stock Exchange (2000–2007, as chairman, 2004–2007).

 Jarrett was a member of the board of trustees of the University of Chicago Medical Center from 1996 to 2009, becoming vice chairwoman in 2002 and chairwoman in 2006.
-She also served as vice chairwoman of the board of trustees of the University of Chicago and a trustee of the Museum of Science and Industry in Chicago.
+She also served as chairwoman of the Chicago Transit Board and vice chairwoman of the board of trustees of the University of Chicago.
+She was a trustee of the Museum of Science and Industry in Chicago and a board member of the Federal Reserve Bank of Chicago.
 Jarrett serves on the board of directors of USG Corporation, a Chicago-based building materials corporation.